The Commercial Agents (Council Directive) Regulations 1993

 - the goods are, in the market, identified with the principal;

-- the agent devotes substantially the whole of his time for the principal or non-competing principals;
+- the agent devotes substantially the whole of their time for the principal or non-competing principals;

 - the goods are not normally available in the market except through the agent.

 Indications which suggest the agent’s activities could be secondary include:

 - promotional material is supplied direct to potential customers;